Creative Director, frog

 Although the ability to do nearly anything with today’s consumer technology is seemingly ubiquitous, there are still millions of people around the world without access to even the most basic services.
 Thanks to visionary engineers, designers and business people, emerging low power, smart technologies such as wearables, sensor-based and connected devices are overcoming barriers in infrastructure, healthcare and economic development.
 This panel will explore how simple innovations can have a basic yet profound impact when designed with a user’s local context in mind and social relativity.

-Exec Tech Director, frog
+Executive Creative Director, frog

 The space reserved for the creative technologist in the iterative design and development process is now becoming the domain of the full-stack designer.
 The tools, frameworks, and techniques to quickly sketch with markup and code have opened the door for hybrid designers and technologists alike to experiment with complex technology platforms and quickly identify, incubate, and validate compelling opportunities for UX innovation under time-to-market pressures or unclear requirements.
 This session will uncover what it is to be a full-stack designer beyond traditional visual and interaction layers while also exploring the current software and services that enable these unicorns to fly.